 Donatello: Look, it's Raph!

-- Just Eat Gilligan: When the Shredder has trapped the Turtles in a rope net and is preparing to drop them onto a bunch of sharp objects, the Turtles just panic until Splinter frees them instead of Leonardo using his katana swords to cut the ropes.
+- Just Eat Gilligan: When the Shredder has trapped the Turtles in a rope net and is preparing to drop them onto a bunch of sharp objects, they just panic until Splinter frees them instead of Leonardo using his katana swords to cut the ropes.
 Somewhat justified in that it's logistically pretty difficult to cut yourself out of a rope net from the inside while you're trapped in there with others.
 Besides, they were expecting Splinter to save them.

 - Lighter and Softer: Mostly because of the Moral Guardians.